Arash-Barabadi/ROS2/03_ROS2_Node_Creation_Python/2_How_to_install_a_node.md

 ~/ros2_ws/install/my_py_pkg/lib/my_py_pkg$ ./py_node
 ```
 ### in it works.
 # 3- the third and the best way.
-After installing the node, through the above steps, type in the terminal (No matter if it's in main directory or not:)
+After installing the node, through the above steps, then type in the terminal (No matter if it's in main directory or not:).
+Please note that py_node is the executable name.
 ```bash
 ros2 run my_py_pkg py_node
 ```